Ray Borner

-Ray Borner OAM (born 27 May 1962) is an Australian former basketball player who competed in the National Basketball League.
+Raymond Helmut Borner OAM (born 27 May 1962) is an Australian former basketball player who competed in the National Basketball League.
 He was named as the NBL's Most Valuable Player for the 1985 season, becoming the first Australian born player to win the award.

 College

 After making his NBL debut for the Coburg Giants in 1980 at the age of 18, Borner spent the 1981–1982 off-season attending Louisiana State University where he played college basketball for the LSU Tigers.

 Career

 Borner played 518 NBL games over 22 seasons for four separate teams: Coburg / North Melbourne Giants, Illawarra Hawks, Geelong Supercats and Canberra Cannons.
 Borner won his only NBL Championship in 1989 as a member of the North Melbourne Giants who defeated the Canberra Cannons 2–0 in the best of 3 Grand Final series.